How to Buy a House home

 Higher Monthly Income.
 Obviously the more you can afford to pay for a home, the bigger the loan you can get.
 The bank limits your monthly mortgage payment (including taxes and insurance) to no more than 28 to 36% of your monthly income.
 What determines where you fall on that scale is the size of your down payment and your credit score.
 In any event, the higher monthly payment the bank allows, the bigger the loan they'll give you.

 Usually there's not much you can do in the short-term about your income, but in one case there is: Buy a duplex or a house with a separate garage apartment that you can rent out.
 Then you can count the amount you'll collect in rent towards your income.
 Some lenders are finicky about counting the rental income, but you can almost certainly find one who will.
 Your chances improve if the space is already rented and the renter has a long-term lease.
-Being able to count this extra rental income can help you buy a more expensive home -- which will be a much better investment.
+Being able to count this extra rental income can help you buy a more expensive home—which will be a much better investment.

-Here's an example of how having a higher income means a bigger potential loan amount.
+The chart shows how having a higher income means a bigger potential loan amount.
 These are estimates of loan amounts available at various income levels, assuming: $10,000 down, $500/mo. in debt, 7% interest, 30-year mortgage, and 2% property taxes and insurance.

 What determines where you fall on the 36 to 42% scale is the size of your down payment and your credit score.
 In any event, the higher monthly payment the bank allows, the bigger the loan they'll give you.